Girlfriends (1978 film)

-Girlfriends is a 1978 comedy-drama film produced and directed by Claudia Weill and written by Vicki Polon.
+Girlfriends is a 1978 American comedy drama film produced and directed by Claudia Weill and written by Vicki Polon.
 The film stars Melanie Mayron as Susan Weinblatt, a Jewish photographer who experiences loneliness once her roommate Anne (Anita Skinner) moves out of their apartment in New York City.
-It was the first American independent film to be funded with grants, although private investors were also brought on to help complete the film.
+It was the first American independent film to be funded with grants, but private investors helped complete the film.

-Although the film began shooting in November 1975, it took almost three years to finish because the initial budget of $80,000 ran out.
-After distribution was picked up by Warner Bros., the film was released on August 11, 1978.
+Although the film began shooting in November 1975, it took almost three years to complete because the initial budget of $80,000 ran out.
+After the film was picked up for distribution by Warner Bros., it was released on August 11, 1978.

 In 2019, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Plot

 Photographer Susan Weinblatt supports herself by shooting baby pictures, weddings, and bar mitzvahs while she aims for an exhibit of her work in a gallery.
-Her best friend and roommate, Anne Munroe, is an aspiring writer.
+She shares an apartment on Manhattan's Upper West Side with her best friend, Anne Munroe, an aspiring writer.